SunLab-NNU/Plant_Fiber/README.md

 (Requires the Peak_Diff_V1.R file and should be run in the base environment.)

-#### Each p-value will generate four files, with intervals of 0.05 as follow :
+#### Each p-value will generate two files, with intervals of 0.05 :

-①  Merged peaks of the two samples

-②  _raw_counts.txt file

-③  BED files of the upregulated and downregulated peaks in the two samples
+ BED files of the upregulated and downregulated peaks in the two samples

 2. Run `Fiber_peak_diffbind_V1.R` (use `--help` to view the help information)

 It is generally recommended to use this script when there are more than three samples.

+This will generate clustering heatmaps and boxplots based on z-scores.

 ## Genome Assembly Workflow